aftershavetf2/TF2Monitor/README.md

 Under scoreboard there's a list of players that left recently.
 Names are links to SteamHistory for now.
 They remain there for 1 minute.

+When "Show friendships" is checked, there are white conntections between friends.

 # What about VAC?

 This application does not alter any game file or intervene with the TF2 process and memory in any way.
 This is completely VAC safe.